fletchjp/MERG-Arduino-Software/README.md

  Things are complicated as the name from the point of view of MERG FCU will be CANCMDDC as the previous version of CANCMDDC does not support CBUS events.

  I am going to make a version of this with the H bridge controllers although it will need to evolve a version which will support the DC controllers when those become available for CBUS.

+ I think this means that the repository should be named CANCMDDC rather than CANCMDDC2.
+Holding it with the other CANCMDDC can if neeed be handled using branches.

+ So I need that repository.

  ### 16th March 2021